maarten-pennings/6502/1clock/README.md

 We also see overshoots at the rising edges.
 Although we are running only at 1MHz, it is wise to dampen them.
 That's why we added capacitor C2.
-You need a small one, like 680p, or even smaller, the corners of the pulses are now quite round.
+You need a small one, like 680p, or even smaller, the corners of the pulses are now less spikey.

 ![Output of the oscillator](6502-osc-wcap.jpg)